-Marriage is clearly not for everybody.
-And yes, from the biblical point of view there’s a great deal to be said for the advantages of the single life.
-That much we’ll grant you.

-At the same time, we can’t possibly go along with the idea that “marriage is a second-class state” or that “singleness is the ideal.”
+Marriage isn’t for everybody.
+And yes, from the biblical point of view there’s a lot to be said for the advantages of single life.
+But we don’t agree that “marriage is a second-class state” or that “singleness is the ideal.”

-If that were true, why did God say in the very beginning that “it is not good that man should be alone” (Genesis 2:18)?
-Why did He purposely make man “male and female” (Genesis 1:27)?
-Why did He create for Adam “a helper comparable to him” (Genesis 2:18)?
+If that were true, why did God say from the very beginning that it’s not good for man to be alone (Genesis 2:18)?
+Why did He purposely make humans male and female (Genesis 1:27)?
+Why did He create a helpmate for Adam (Genesis 2:18)?
 Why did He bless Adam and Eve with the words, “Be fruitful and multiply” (Genesis 1:28)?

 Celibacy, on the other hand, is a vocation.
-It’s a rare gift that God grants only to a few special individuals (see Matthew 19:10-12; I Corinthians 7:7).
-In our opinion, the charge of living a completely asexual life – and this, we must remember, is what “singleness” or celibacy implies for a serious Christian – is a difficult standard to achieve.
-That’s why we consider marriage such an important part of the divine plan for the average believer (I Corinthians 7:2).
+It’s a rare gift that God grants only to a few special individuals (see Matthew 19:10-12; 1 Corinthians 7:7).
+And the charge of living a completely asexual life is a difficult standard (and an asexual life is what celibacy implies for a serious Christian).
+That’s why we consider marriage such an important part of the divine plan for the average believer (1 Corinthians 7:2).

-Paul in particular doesn’t pull any punches in this regard: “But I say to the unmarried and to the widows: it is good for them if they remain even as I am; but if they cannot exercise self-control, let them marry.
-For it is better to marry than to burn with passion” (I Corinthians 7:8-9).
+Paul doesn’t pull any punches in this regard: “To the unmarried and the widows I say that it is good for them to remain single, as I am.
+But if they cannot exercise self-control, they should marry.
+For it is better to marry than to burn with passion” (1 Corinthians 7:8-9).

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.

 God’s Design for Marriage